-The BIDDER shall warranty and guarantee the Work, equipment and materials for a period of at least one (1) year after date of final acceptance in writing by the OWNER.
-During this period, the BIDDER shall make any repairs and/or replacements of defective equipment and materials and corrections of Work due to poor workmanship or manufacturing, all as may be required for full compliance with the General Conditions, Plans and Specifications.
+The BIDDER shall warranty and guarantee the Work, equipment, and materials for a period of at least one (1) year after date of final acceptance in writing by the OWNER.
+The Chiller Manufacturer shall provide a full machine parts, labor, oil and refrigerant warranty of five years.
+Warranty shall start the date of the substantial completion certificate.

+During these periods, the BIDDER shall make any repairs and/or replacements of defective equipment and materials and corrections of Work due to poor workmanship or manufacturing, all as may be required for full compliance with the General Conditions, Plans and Specifications.
 This combined workmanship quality guarantee, and minimal equipment and materials warranty, shall apply to all matters reported by the OWNER in writing within said one (1) year period and this post-construction guarantee/warranty period shall be included in the coverage period set forth in the Performance Bond.